Donald Trump Sends Engagement Congrats To ‘Fox News’ Host Who Cheated On Wife With 26-Year-Old Underling

-After Fox News host Jesse Watters, 41, announced on Sunday that he was engaged to 26-year-old Emma DiGiovine, a former junior producer on his program Watters World who was also the mistress with whom Watters began an office affair that led to his divorce from the mother of his twin daughters, according to a report by The New York Daily News.
+Fox News host Jesse Watters, 41, announced on Sunday that he was engaged to 26-year-old Emma DiGiovine.
+She was a former junior producer on his program Watters World and also the mistress with whom Watters began an office affair that led to his divorce from the mother of his twin daughters, according to a report by The New York Daily News.

-Watters last year entered into an extramarital affair with then-25-year-old Emma DiGiovine, an associate producer on Watters World.
-According to a separate New York Daily News report, DiGiovine was quickly transferred to another program, The Ingraham Angle hosted by Laura Ingraham, in order to comply with the network’s sexual harassment policies.
+Last year, Watters entered into an extramarital affair with then-25-year-old Emma DiGiovine, an associate producer on Watters World.
+According to a separate New York Daily News report, DiGiovine was quickly transferred to another program, The Ingraham Angle, hosted by Laura Ingraham, in order to comply with the network’s sexual harassment policies.

-Fox News over the past decade has been rocked by a series of sexual harassment scandals that ended up with the network’s chief and founder Roger Ailes and the highest-rated Fox News has Bill O’Reilly forced out of their job due to sexual misconduct allegations.
+Over the past decade, Fox News has been rocked by a series of sexual harassment scandals that ended up with the network’s chief and founder Roger Ailes and the highest-rated Fox News has Bill O’Reilly forced out of their job due to sexual misconduct allegations.
 The scandals are the subject of an upcoming film, Bombshell, in which Hollywood stars Margot Robbie, Nicole Kidman, and Charlize Theron portray Fox News anchors who were victims of sexual harassment, according to Vanity Fair.

 Watters and DiGiovine — who later left her job at Fox News — eventually went public with their relationship.
 At one point, DiGiovine posted a strangely retouched Instagram photo in which she appears to have three legs.